tjthejuggler/JuggleHub/Notes/tier1_dataset_creation/How_To_Annotate.md

 ### **Labeling the Dataset: What to Do and Not Do**

 #### **DO:**
-*   **Label What the Camera Sees:** Your labeling must reflect the visual information present in the image, not your real-world knowledge.
+*   **Label What the Camera Sees, Not What You Know**: If two led_on balls merge into one indistinguishable blob of light due to motion blur and overexposure, you must draw one single bounding box around the entire merged shape and label it led_on.
+Do not use your real-world knowledge to draw two separate boxes inside the blob.
+This will confuse the model.
+Trust your tracker (ByteTrack) to re-identify the individual balls once they separate and become visually distinct again in a later frame.
 *   **Partially Occluded Balls:** If a ball is hidden behind your hand or another ball, draw the bounding box around the **inferred full shape** of the ball, including the hidden part.
 *   **Truncated Balls (Off-Screen):** If a ball is cut off by the edge of the frame, draw the bounding box to cover **only the visible portion**, stopping exactly at the image border.
 *   **Merged LED Balls:** If two glowing balls merge into one indistinguishable blob of light, draw **one single bounding box** around the entire merged shape.
 However, if you can see any visual boundary between them, label them as two separate, overlapping objects.